Ottawa Gee-Gees football: Jamie Barresi era (2013–19)

 This unfavorable finish led to a coaching-overhaul during the off-season in an attempt to bring the Gee-Gees back to their winning ways.
 On a positive note, the Gee-Gees has several all-star and record-breaking performances from some of their players.
 In the final game of the season against the University of Toronto Varsity Blues, Gee-Gees receiver Ian Stewart broke the school receiving record and became the first Gee-Gees receiver ever to have over 1000 receiving yards.
 The records continued with quarterback Derek Wendel, who set the OUA mark for throwing yards in a game.
 He also broke country-wide records of completions in a single season and yards thrown in a single season.
 The season ended with Ian Stewart and Derek Wendel being named all-stars, while rookies Cody Cranston and Cole Beacock were named to the All-Rookie team for the Gee-Gees.

 The off-season leading up to the 2016 season was crucial for the Gee-Gees, who were attempting to return to the OUA playoffs after falling short in the 2015 season.
 The addition of full-time coaches Jean-Vincent Posy-Audette (defensive coordinator), Nathan Taylor (special teams coordinator), and Carl Tolmie (offensive line coach) began the Gee-Gees' journey back to the post-season.

 The adjustments to the coaching staff paid off, as the team finished 6-2 and returned to playoff action in 2016.
 The team opened the season with a 65–1 victory over the Waterloo Warriors, a victory that would set the tone for the rest of the season.
 Highlights of the season included a 30–8 win over the McMaster Marauders, their 31–28 overtime victory over the Guelph Gryphons, and their 42–41 overtime victory over the Queens Gaels which was won by a 2-point conversion attempt that was tipped by a Golden Gaels defender in the end zone but was ultimately reeled in by Mitchell Baines.

 The annual Panda Game took place in front of a sellout crowd of 23,329 at Lansdowne Park.
 Each team looked strong to begin the game, but the Carleton Ravens ultimately won the game 43–23, extending their win streak to 3 years.
 After strong regular seasons by both the Gee-Gees and Ravens, the two teams were set to square off in the first round of the OUA playoffs.
 The game took place at MNP Park with the Ravens taking the victory 45–9.

-For the Gee-Gees, Derek Wendel, Mitchell Baines, Lewis Ward, and Jackson Bennett were all named OUA All-stars, with Wendel and Baines also being named to the All-Canadian team.
-Patrick Spelman, Piriyanthan Sinnathurai, and Tramayne Clark-Stephen were all named to the All-Rookie team, displaying a promising young class of linemen playing for the Gee-Gees.
+For the Gee-Gees, Derek Wendel, Mitchell Baines, Lewis Ward, and Jackson Bennett were named OUA All-Stars.
+Wendel and Baines were also named to the All-Canadian team, while Patrick Spelman, Piriyanthan Sinnathurai, and Tramayne Clark-Stephen were named to the All-Rookie team.